usnistgov/mass/doc/autocal.md

 cal.autocal(pulse_heights, line_names)
 ```

-`EnergyCalibrationAutocal.autocal` needs to determine how to build histograms for line fitters.
+Before data are fitted with corresponding line fitters, `EnergyCalibrationAutocal.autocal` needs to determine how to build histograms which are fed into line fitters.
 Its default parameters usually works for chemical elements from Ti to Cu.
 Sometimes you need to adjust these histogram parameters before histograms are handed into line fitters.
-In this case you can split `cal.autocal` into `cal.guess_fit_params` and `cal.fit_lines` and adjust default histogram parameters before line fitting starts.
+In this case you can split `cal.autocal` into `cal.guess_fit_params` and `cal.fit_lines` and adjust default histogram parameters between these method calls by changing member variables such as `fit_lo_hi`, `binsize_ev`, or `ph_opt`.

 ```python3
 cal = EnergyCalibrationAutocal()